nodejs/email/README.md

 ## Updating

 The [update](./update) directory contains a simple node program that you run and provide a domain (`update/update.js iojs.org`) which will read the aliases, fetch the list of mail routes from Mailgun and update the routes to make sure they match the required aliases.
 The Mailgun API key for the given domain is required to make this work.
+Use with `--dry-run` if you are unsure of the current status and what may be changed with an update.

 Members of the Build Working Group "Infra" team (Rod Vagg, Johan Bergström, Michael Dawson and João Reis as of writing) can access the Mailgun API key via the Rackspace API or in the `admin_logins.md` file in the secrets repo (build/infra/).
 This key must be placed in a file named `iojs.org/credentials.json` in the form: `{ "api-key": "key-abc..." }`.